[Updated April 10, 2023]

 18. Talk to the Animals at Chestatee Wildlife Preserve & Zoo

 One of my daughter’s favorite Dahlonega attractions since she was a little girl, the Chestatee Wildlife Preserve & Zoo drew international attention back in 2010 with the birth of a baby “zedonk.”

 Founder/Manager C.W.
 Wathen was surprised to realize that a zebra and donkey (who had been in the same enclosure for many years) had given birth to a hybrid they named Pippi, due to the unusual stripes on her legs.

 Today, the licensed wildlife preserve is home to more than 100 animals spread across 20+ acres of rolling hills.

-They include everything from native species such as black bears, turkeys, and tortoises to exotic species such as Bactrian camels, white Siberian tigers, and ring-tailed lemurs.
+They include everything from native species such as black bears, turkeys, and tortoises to beautiful birds and exotic species such as Bactrian camels, white Siberian tigers, and ring-tailed lemurs.